 SSP Ltd host and maintain the policy administration system for some of the portfolio while ensuring a high level of data security and system availability is achieved.
 In addition to this, SSP play a key part in making information available as required for many business critical processes.
-SIIL is working on a project to migrate its data to a different, Group owned, system.
-This is expected to complete during 2024.
+SIIL worked on a project to migrate its data to a different, Group owned, system which completed during 2024 and ultimately ending the relationship with SSP.